 A friend of mine, recently lost her mother in law to cancer.

-On more than one instant, through conversations, and even through when I was gifted time spent with both her and her mother in law, I saw the friendship, mutual respect, and love that they had for one another.
+On more than one instance, through conversations, and even through when I was gifted time spent with both her and her mother in law, I saw the friendship, mutual respect, and love that they had for one another.

 I know that my friend was heartbroken when her mother in law, (whom she always referred to as Mom) joined Our Creator.
 The posts that she has shared on social media still honor her “Mom,” and it warms my heart.